Travel nursing: Pay

 Travel nurses are paid by the travel nursing agency that placed them, which in turn is paid by the hospital.
 The amount of money a hospital pays to the agency is referred to as the bill rate.
 The agency calculates and subtracts costs, overhead and profit margin from the bill rate and pays the difference to the traveler.
 To compensate travelers, higher rates than the rates paid to permanent staff is the norm.
 Pay can range from $30–50/hour or more depending on various factors.
-As of November 2022, the average pay per hour for travel nurses is $47.98.
-Travel nurses may work between 36 to 48 hours (about 2 days) per week with over time included.
+Travel nurses may work between 36 and 48 hours (about two days) per week with overtime included.
 Additionally, travel nurses may receive bonuses.
 Hospital bonuses range from U.S. $250 to U.S. $5000.
 Variables that affect pay include the location of the assignment (vacation destinations tend to be more competitive and therefore able to find willing applicants for less), demand for the position, local cost of living and the type of nursing specialty being sought.

 Travel nurses assigned to rapid response and “crisis” situations, more specifically nurses needed to help in contexts involving natural disasters, are typically compensated more for their work.

 Since all costs and compensation must come out of the bill rate, a traveler working for an agency offering a high level of benefits will probably be paid lower wages than one working for an agency that offers few or no non-wage benefits.

 Housing

 If travel agencies provide housing, it usually consists of a one-bedroom furnished apartment.
 Utilities (electric, water, trash) may be included.
-Telephone, cable television and sometimes Internet service can be included.
+Telephone, cable television and sometimes internet service can be included.
 Housing may include a washer and dryer, dishwasher, microwave and basic housewares such as pots, dishes, utensils and linens.
 Some travel companies allow the travel nurse to participate in the housing search and selection process.

 Nearly all agencies will offer a housing stipend if the nurse chooses to secure housing independent of the agency.
 Stipend amounts can be substantial (even higher than actual wages) and these may be provided tax-free if the traveler has a qualifying tax home as determined by the IRS Publication 463 or with the assistance of qualified tax preparers experienced in working with travelers.
 Some companies require the traveler to take the housing stipend.
 The housing stipend or the value of the provided housing is taxed as part of the pay if the traveler does not have a qualifying tax home.